Coherence vs. Other Software

 Coherence uses external providers to manage source control, PR reviews, and other source code control functionality.
 We don't replace these tools.
 That said, looking more broadly GitHub and GitLab both offer similar feature set to Coherence: cloud IDE, environment management/DevOps dashboard, CI/CD pipelines, and integration with your tools such as JIRA or Slack.
 Coherence in the end is a more unified and opinionated version of the same toolkit.

 - Coherence requires 10x less configuration to get all of the moving pieces working.
-We have only one configuration across all functionality, as opposed to offering piecemeal bits that have to be separately configured and which usually require external tools to be set up as well: for example to use GitLab environments you need terraform, kubernetes clusters, CI steps for running terraform, running deploys, pushing notifications, running integration tests, etc. all of which require additional work to set up and ongoing work to maintain.
+We have only one configuration across all functionality, as opposed to offering piecemeal bits that have to be seperately configured and which usually require external tools to be set up as well: for example to use GitLab environments you need terraform, kubernetes clusters, CI steps for running terraform, running deploys, pushing notifications, running integration tests, etc. all of which require additional work to set up and ongoing work to maintain.

 - With the existing tools, source control works out of the box but each additional functionality requires more configuration, often also modifications to existing tools and configurations.
 Our holistic approach saves you the work and maintenance while getting you the best version of your toolchain, and it's our job to keep making it better!